IHOP changes name back from IHOb

 On Monday, the pancake house chain reverted to its long-standing name after a temporary switch to "IHOb" last month, with the "b" standing for burgers.
 By flipping the "P" to "b," the restaurant generated some buzz to promote a new line-up of beef patties.

-This latest change is aiming to draw diners to a 60-cent pancakes promotion on July 17, celebrating IHOP's 60th birthday.
+Reverting to the original name is aimed to draw diners back to its core breakfast business -- in particular, a 60-cent pancakes promotion on July 17 celebrating IHOP's 60th birthday.

 "We knew we had a very tough job to do to convince people that we take our burgers as seriously as we take our pancakes," said Stephanie Peterson, IHOP’s executive director of communications.
 "So, we went bold with the campaign."